numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 generic error will be given.
 More optimized loops are in use internally, and will be made available to users in the future (see notes)
-The iterator API currently does not currently support casting errors, this is a bug that needs to be fixed.
+The iterator API does not currently support casting errors: this is a bug that needs to be fixed.
 Until it is fixed the loop should always succeed (return 0).